Resources for TAs & Supervisors

 TA Training Seminars are held each August and January.
-WPI policy is that this training is required for all new graduate Teaching Assistants, regardless of prior teaching experience.
-The next offering will be held on Wednesday and Thursday, August 21-22, 2013.
-A detailed schedule is linked below.
+WPI policy is that this training is required for all first-time graduate Teaching Assistants, regardless of prior teaching experience.
+The next offering will be held on two partial days: Tuesday and Wednesday, January 13-14.
 One element of the training is WPI's online harassment prevention course, which can be accessed from the link below.
-TAs are encouraged to start this online training before the TA Training Seminar; it must be completed by the first day of A-term (August 29).
+TAs are encouraged to start this online training before the TA Training Seminar; it must be completed by the first day of the term of the initial appointment.

 Preparation for the TA Training Session on "Engaging Students through Interactive Lessons"